Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Introduction

-We prove that the sample size can be independent of the ratio $n/z$ and the dimensionality $d$, which is fundamentally different from the previous results on uniform sampling~\cite{charikar2003better,huang2018epsilon,DBLP:conf/esa/DingYW19}.
-Instead, the sample size only depends on $k$, $\min_{1\leq j\leq k}|C^*_j|$, and several parameters controlling the clustering error and success probability.
-If we only require to output the cluster centers, our uniform sampling approach has the sublinear time complexity that is independent of the input size\footnote{Obviously, if we require to output the clustering assignment for each point, it needs at least linear time.}.
-Moreover, different from the previous methods which often have the errors on the number of discarded outliers, our method allows to discard exactly $z$ outliers.
+We prove that the sample size can be independent of the ratio $n/z$ and the dimensionality $d$, which is fundamentally different from the previous results on uniform sampling~\citep{charikar2003better,huang2018epsilon,DBLP:conf/esa/DingYW19}.
+Our sample size only depends on $k$, $\min_{1\leq j\leq k}|C^*_j|$, and several parameters controlling the clustering error and success probability.
+Moreover, different from the previous methods which often have the errors on the number of discarded outliers, \textbf{our method allows to discard exactly $z$ outliers}.
+Also, if we only require to output the cluster centers, our uniform sampling approach has the sublinear time complexity that is independent of the input size.

-Finally, we test the performance of our framework on both synthetic and real-world datasets.
-Though uniform sampling was often used as a baseline method in the experiments ({\em e.g.,} \cite{DBLP:conf/nips/ChenA018,DBLP:journals/corr/abs-2003-02433}), to the best of our knowledge, we are the first to conduct a systematical experiment to study its effectiveness from various aspects, such as clustering quality, running time, scalability, {\em etc.}